 Providing the Facts about Residential Energy Deregulation

-Retail choice is sold to regulators, legislators and the public with promises of lower prices, improved customer service and increased renewable energy options.
+Retail choice is sold to consumers, the media, state regulators, and elected officials with promises of lower prices, innovation and increased renewable energy options.
+“Choice” sounds great.

-But more than 20 years of real-world data show residential consumers have ended up with nothing but higher electrical bills.
+Yet more than 20 years of real-world data reveals that residential consumers have ended up with higher electricity bills.

 Residential Retail Energy,